New Students

 Do I need to take a language placement test?
 How do I register?

-Placement testing and evaluation is required for students who have prior experience in a language. *Students entering with AP language credit or other college credit are still required to take the placement test to ensure accurate course placement.
+Students planning to enroll in a language they have prior experience in should complete a language placement test/evaluation prior to enrolling.
+Students who are entering with AP language credit are encouraged to take a placement test to ensure accurate course placement.

 If you want to start learning a new language, you do not need to take a placement test/evaluation.
 Go ahead and enroll!